thriveweb/sailinginparadise/content/boatTours/2022-01-20-gold-coast-valentines-day.md

         **Oceans (deluxe vessel) - $1600**
+    - title: Valentines Day Sunset Sail with Private Chef
+      dropdownContent: >-
+        With your own private chef on board cooking up a delicious 2 or 3 course meal as the sun sets over the mountains you will feel completely pampered this Valentines Day.

+        Please discuss any dietary requirements with our helpful booking team.

+        ###### **Private chef 2 hour sunset sail**

+        * 2 hour charter aboard your own private catamaran (with 2 crew)

+        * Chilled bottle of Chandon

+        * Amuse Bouche

+        * 2 course dinner (of your selection from our menu) cooked and served on board the vessel

+        * Beautiful memento photos taken by our crew

+        **Seawind 1000XL - $1050**

+        **Oceans (deluxe vessel) - $1400**

+        ###### **Private chef 3 hour sunset sail**

+        * 3 hour charter aboard your own private catamaran (with 2 crew)

+        * Chilled bottle of Chandon

+        * Amuse Bouche

+        * 3 course dinner (of your selection from our menu) cooked and served on board the vessel

+        * Beautiful memento photos taken by our crew

+        **Seawind 1000XL - $1430**

+        **Oceans (deluxe vessel) - $1780**
+    - title: "Customisable Hourly Valentines Charter "
+      dropdownContent: >-
+        If you would like a unique customised experience perhaps consider our hourly charter option.
+Our vessels are available to use as you wish.
+You may wish a short 2 hour charter or a full day 6 hour sail.
+You may wish to bring along your own food and drinks to enjoy or select from the range of options we have available for you.
+You are invited to make this time your own and it can be as unique as your relationship.

+        Upon boarding the boat you will be greeted by our friendly crew who will adapt to your preference of their involvement on board.
+We invite you to take a walk around the boat and find a place to chill out with a drink and enjoy the beautiful views and the sounds of the water.

+        Valentine's Day Charters are available from 2 hours to 6 hours.

+        Charter rates start from

+        $800 for 2 hours on our Seawind 1000XL

+        $1100 for 2 hours on our deluxe vessel Oceans
     - title: What to expect
       dropdownContent: >-
         When you book a romantic sail with Sailing in Paradise you can expect a